WawRepo/bamon/docs/index.md

 ![BAMON Logo](bamon_logo.png)

 Welcome to the BAMON documentation!
-BAMON (Bash Daemon Monitor) is a powerful tool for monitoring and executing bash scripts at specified intervals.
+BAMON (Bash Daemon Monitor) is a tool for monitoring and executing bash scripts at specified intervals.

+## Why BAMON?

+Countless monitoring tools exist, but BAMON fills a specific gap.
+We all have those commands we run in the terminal just to check something - maybe a GitHub status check, SSH to a dev VM to check load, or in my case, getting a full overview of multiple ArgoCD applications.

+The goal of BAMON is simple: when you have a command or script you'd like to run in a repetitive manner, that just needs the context of your user environment, BAMON is the tool for you.

 ## What is BAMON?